 Gene sequence patents present a particular problem because of a Federal Circuit ruling making it difficult to apply the obviousness test in this field.
 This is unwise in its own right and is also inconsistent with patent practice in other countries.

 4) Strengthen USPTO resources.
 To improve its performance, the USPTO needs additional resources to hire and train additional examiners and implement a robust electronic processing capability.
 Further, the USPTO should create a strong multidisciplinary analytical capability to assess management practices and proposed changes, provide an early warning of new technologies being proposed for patenting, and conduct reliable, consistent, reputable quality reviews that address office-wide as well as individual examiner performance.
-Since our report congressional appropriations have approximated USPTO receipts from application and maintenance fees.
-This is a positive development, but additional resources will be needed, for example to operate an efficient open review system.
+The current USPTO budget is not adequate to accomplish these objectives, let alone to finance an efficient Open Review system.

 6) Harmonize the U.S., European, and Japanese patent examination systems.
 The United States, Europe, and Japan should further harmonize patent examination procedures and standards to reduce redundancy in search and examination and eventually achieve mutual recognition of applications granted or denied.
-The committee recommended that the United States should conform to practice elsewhere by adopting the first inventor to file system, dropping the “best mode” requirement, and eliminating the current exception to the rule of publication of an application after 18 months.
-The committee also recommends that the United States encourage other jurisdictions to adopt provisions for a grace period for filing an application.
+The committee recommends that the United States should conform to practice elsewhere by adopting the first inventor to file system, dropping the “best mode” requirement, and eliminating the current exception to the rule of publication of an application after 18 months.
+The committee also recommends that other jurisdictions adopt the U.S. practice of a grace period for filing an application.
 These objectives should be pursued on a trilateral or even bilateral basis if multilateral negotiations do not progress.

-I appreciate the opportunity afforded by the subcommittee to testify on our conclusions and would be happy to answer any questions.
+We appreciate the opportunity afforded by the committee to testify on our conclusions and would be happy to answer any questions.